-15% off your first order*.

 What is motion symmetry?

-Symmetry of movement corresponds to the equivalent use of the two front limbs and the two hind limbs.
-This means that the synchronisation of the limb pose, the duration of the posture, the duration of the swing and the angle of gyration of the right foreleg are identical to those of the left foreleg.
+Symmetry of movement refers to the equivalent use of both front and rear limbs.
+This means that the timing of the limb pose, the duration of the posture, the duration of the swing and the angle of gyration of the right forelimb are identical to those of the left forelimb.
 The same applies to the hind limbs.
-"Symmetry of movement is the sine qua non condition for the training of the horse.
-It is also a central element in the assessment of a performance by the dressage judge who must give a mark to the gaits by evaluating their frankness and regularity".
+"Symmetry of movement is the sine qua non of horse training.
+It is also a central element in the dressage judge's assessment of a performance, who must score the gaits by evaluating their directness and regularity".

 Figure 1

-If a horse moves symmetrically, it will bear the same weight on the left forelimb as the right forelimb and the same applies to the hind limbs.
-Most lameness causes pain during footing so when a horse is lame it will carry less weight on the affected limb to reduce pain (2).
-"As a rider or trainer, it is essential to be cautious of any asymmetry and to consult a specialist quickly.
-Anticipation is essential in order to ensure that no health problem can jeopardize the horse's well-being.
-It is necessary to be able to detect the slightest abnormality, to detect the cause quickly and to take the appropriate measures.
-In our jargon, we will say that the horse falls to the left.
+If a horse moves symmetrically, it will carry the same weight on the left forelimb as the right forelimb, and the same applies to the hind limbs.
+Most lameness causes pain during weight-bearing, so when a horse is lame it will carry less weight on the affected limb to reduce pain (2).
+"As a rider or trainer, it's vital to be cautious about the slightest asymmetry and to consult a specialist as soon as possible.
+Anticipation is essential to ensure that no health problem jeopardizes the horse's well-being.
+You need to be able to spot the slightest anomaly, quickly identify the cause and take appropriate action.
+In our jargon, we'll say that the horse falls to the left.
 The pain is on the right.
-Before questioning his riding and observing the problem from a purely technical point of view, the rider must check that his horse is clinically healthy".
+Before questioning his riding and looking at the problem from a purely technical point of view, the rider must check that his horse is clinically sound".

 A threshold of around 25% asymmetry of movement is suggested to detect a problem, so a horse putting 25% less weight on one limb compared to the opposite limb could have a problem and it seems necessary to consult a vet.
 Seaver measures weight distribution by limb, helping you to detect a problem early.
 "The later a veterinary problem is considered, the more likely it is to lead to complications.
 Asymmetry can be missed, overlooked or misinterpreted.
 Being able to rely on an accurate symmetry analysis reduces uncertainty and gives you the best chance of keeping your horse in shape.